 We offer a unique range of Animal Care qualifications ranging from practical skills for learners without any prior formal qualifications to a mixture of core practical and theory skills needed for a career working with animals.
-Our higher level courses include the opportunity to study areas such as Animal Welfare, Nutrition, Health and Disease and Wildlife and our new Zoo Animal Behaviour and Welfare qualification has been designed to allow the learner to study behaviour and welfare in zoos and open doors to careers in Zoos and Animal Parks.
+Our higher-level courses include the opportunity to study areas such as Animal Welfare, Nutrition, Health and Disease and Wildlife and our Zoo Animal Behaviour and Welfare qualification has allowed learners to study behaviour and welfare in zoos and has successfully opened doors to careers in Zoos and Animal Parks.

-Our Animal Care graduates have gone on to a wide range of animal-related careers including: dog walkers, zoo keepers, business owners, SSPCA rescue officers and dog wardens as well as using their qualifications to access qualifications in Vet Nursing and as Animal Care Assistants.
+Our Animal Care graduates have gone on to a wide range of animal-related careers including dog walkers, zoo keepers, business owners, SSPCA rescue officers and dog wardens as well as accessing qualifications in Vet Nursing and university degrees.

 The Animal Care courses are delivered by an experienced and qualified team including a veterinary surgeon, vet nurses, and degree holders in animal care and zoology.